MohamedELHAMDY/Myfindocgpt/README.md

-FinDocGPT: AI-Powered Financial Document Analysis FinDocGPT is a powerful, web-based application built with Streamlit and the Google Gemini API.
+MyFinDocGPT: AI-Powered Financial Document Analysis FinDocGPT is a powerful, web-based application built with Streamlit and the Google Gemini API.
 It is designed to assist financial analysts and users with a need to quickly understand, summarize, and compare financial documents.
 By leveraging a large language model, the tool can answer specific questions, extract key figures into tables, and even visualize data.

 🌟 Key Features